MicroEJ/docs/Tutorials/gettingstarted/Step10.rst

 .. note::

-   If you are using a latin based alphabet, just leave the settings as they are and click finish
+   If you are using a latin based alphabet, just leave the settings as they are and click finish,Don't Forget to adjust the height and baseline of the font

 - Click finish and save the file.
 The font should be imported in the .ejf file